-The Laboratory is currently staffed with five to six research scientists and 12 permanent technical support staff.
+The Laboratory is currently staffed with six research scientists and 12 permanent technical support staff.
 The Laboratory receives continuously fellows and scientific visitors for training for a varying period of time depending on the topic and either participate in one of the working activities or carry out a research project.
 The Laboratory also host consultants, sabbaticals and visiting scientists for short or long term periods.
 It has extensive insect rearing facilities, including quarantine facilities, training areas, a molecular laboratory, a gamma irradiator and an X ray source.

 Fruit Flies.
 Fruit flies are among the most devastating pests of agricultural crops and their presence in the Member States has significant consequences for international trade.
 R and D in the Laboratory has in the past two decades focused on the Mediterranean fruit fly Ceratitis capitata.
 However, as the SIT technology for this species has much matured, the emphasis has now shifted to other important fruit fly pests such as various Anastrepha and Bactrocera species.